 The whole package also includes a pick-up from the airport, where a representative of WLSH will provide you all necessary information and GPS devices with installed Wikiloc application (this app also works offline on your mobiles.)

 The tours are self-guided (apart from bird watching).
-We did all three hikes with the app as we found it pretty easy to follow.
+We did all these three hikes in Portugal with the app as we found it pretty easy to follow.
 Bonus of the app: there’s no rush to follow a group or your guide and you can have a break whenever you like.

 You’ll be able to pick the length of a tour depending on your needs and fitness level, as there are shorter and longer variations of some tours.